 This is a guest post by Shandos Cleaver of Travelnuity

 Disclosure: This Cool Things to do in Rotterdam travel guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Despite being the second largest city in the Netherlands, Rotterdam is often overshadowed by its big brother, Amsterdam.
 And while you probably know plenty about big and brash Amsterdam, Rotterdam has largely stayed out of the tourist spotlight.

 Largely rebuilt after World War II, but with some older gems, Rotterdam is dynamic and modern.
 This city has plenty on offer, especially for a fun weekend trip.

 Cool Things to Do in Rotterdam: Table of Contents

 - Visit the Van Nelle Factory

 - Take a River Trip to Kinderdijk

 01. Check Out the Amazing Modern Architecture